Research and Instructional Technology Consultants

 The Research & Instructional Technology Consultants (RITCs) are a team of Humanities graduate students who work collaboratively to share their various disciplinary, pedagogical, and technical skills by assisting instructors with the best use of technology in research and instruction.

-Humanities staff, instructors and graduate students may contact us at firstname.lastname@example.org for support of their CCLE course websites or other instructional related technology.
-You may also visit us in the RITC Lab (Public Affairs 1041) between 9am and 4pm on weekdays.
+Humanities staff, instructors and graduate students may contact us at email@example.com for support of their CCLE course websites or other instructional related technology.
+You may also visit us in the RITC Lab (Public Affairs 1041) between 10am and 3pm on weekdays during the summer; 9am and 4pm during normal terms.

 – Spanish and Portuguese